 - accumulation of small, unnoticed debris

-Without a system to regulate these patterns, the home gradually returns to a state of disorder.
+Without a system to regulate these patterns, the home gradually returns to a state of disorder, often making the house feel messy again shortly after cleaning or even feel like it is always messy.

 This is not a failure of effort—it is a failure of structure.
-This structural gap is one of the main reasons why systems break down over time, a pattern explored in more depth in why home organization systems fail.
+This structural gap is one of the main reasons why systems break down over time.

 Hidden Causes That Make Homes Get Dirty Quickly